-- Windows Media Video (.wmv) files can only be exported on Windows. - Video players and editors on non-Windows systems can generally not open Windows Media Video (.wmv) files. - Flash (.swf) - Image sequence in Jpeg (.jpg), Targa (.tga) or Portable Network Graphics (.png)
+- Windows Media Video (.wmv) files can only be exported on Windows. - Video players and editors on non-Windows systems can generally not open Windows Media Video (.wmv) files. - b.
+The Transparent Background option is only available for QuickTime Movie (.mov), Targa (.tga) and Portable Network Graphic (.png) formats.
+Check this box if you want to export your movie or image sequence with a transparent background.